 April 14th 2009

-Tho-Radia cosmetics had a product range which included cleansing milk, skin cream, powder, rouge, lipstick and toothpaste.
-It was called Tho-Radia as it contained thorium chloride and radium bromide, both of which were radioactive.
+Tho-Radia cosmetics had a wide product range some of which contained thorium chloride and radium bromide, both of which were radioactive.

 April 6th 2009

 Described as emulsions based on beeswax as emulsifier and thickener, these creams have a long history of cosmetic use.